 A gene is the basic physical and functional unit of heredity.
 The gene is the basic physical unit of inheritance.
 A unit of heredity which is transferred from a parent to offspring and is held to determine some characteristic of the offspring.

-The study of the entire genome (all of a person's genes), including interactions of those genes with each other and with the person's environment.
+The testing of a person's entire genome (all of their genes), including interactions of those genes with each other and with the person's environment.
 Genomic testing may identify changes in chromosomes, genes, or proteins and can be performed on both biopsy tissue and on tissue from an entire prostate following a prostatectomy.

 A germline mutation occurs in a sperm cell or an egg cell and is passed directly from a parent to a child at the time of conception.
 Because the mutation affects reproductive cells, it can pass from generation to generation.
 Cancer caused by germline mutations is called inherited or hereditary cancer.